-Where the patient indicates they are not registered with a GP practice, the pharmacist or pharmacy technician should provide the patient with their readings and provide information on how to register with a GP practice.
-Information on how members of the public can register with a GP is available on the NHS website.
+Where the patient indicates they are not registered with a GP practice, pharmacy staff should provide the patient with their readings and provide information on how to register with a GP practice.
+Information on how members of the public can register with a GP practice is available on the NHS website.